• Skip to main content

 • Serve with a good focaccia or sourdough bread.

-Previous Post: « agedashi-tofu-truffled-mushrooms Agedashi tofu with truffled mushrooms
+Previous Post: « agedashi-tofu-truffled-mushrooms Agedashi tofu recipe with truffled mushrooms

 Next Post: Egg yolk sauce on crispy fried tofu egg-yolk-sauce-on-crispy-tofu »